-Running a business can be hard enough without having to factor in all the necessary health and safety steps you have to take to ensure you, your staff and any customers or visitors are protected.
-However, health and safety doesn’t need to be complicated, or a headache in its own right, especially if you are a small business.
+Running a business can be hard enough.
+All without having to factor in all the necessary health and safety steps you have to take to ensure you, your staff and any customers or visitors are protected.
+However, health and safety doesn’t have to go hand in hand with unnecessary complications.
+Moreover, it doesn’t have to be a headache in its own right, especially if you are a small business.

 You will need a competent person